 There is practice to do IRL as well.
 Only real life feedback works.
 All the rest; DM-ing, WhatsApp, Snapchat, Insta, – all just substitutes. (what do you kids use nowadays?)

 See what happens when you give a compliment, see what happens when you call someone an asshole!Look them in the eyes.
 There is your feedback.
 How you feel about their reaction is your second line of feedback.

 As you interact more all kind of pre-existing programs will kick in.
 You are (re)learning how to use them.
-For example, how to recognize facial expressions is hard-wired – you just need to practice eye contact again.
+For example, how to recognize facial expressions is hard-wired.
+You just need to practice eye contact again.

 Often reflect and go back to how you practiced.
 Rehearse in your head.
 Confront people and their emotions.
 Get experienced with your own!